feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 - **"Many moons ago"** — archaic temporal phrase used deadpan
 - **"Assuming all of this is true"** / **"assuming of course"** — factual hedge, appears after presenting something found compelling but cannot verify
 - **"Kitten caboodle"** — malapropism for "whole kit and caboodle," delivered with full confidence
 - **"Apparently"** — most common hedging opener; appears frequently at the start of a new factual claim. **Deployment rule: "apparently" is not texture — it is a semantically accurate hedge for a specific epistemic situation: information that has sourcing but no firsthand confirmation.
 Match the word to the situation.
-Use it when the claim is sourced but indirect (reported by Bloomberg, confirmed through a third party, stated by a volunteer rather than witnessed).
+Use it when the claim is sourced but indirect (reported by a third party, stated by a volunteer rather than witnessed).
 Do not use it for claims that are directly documented.
 Do not use it for claims that are pure speculation.
 The word is most powerful when deployed precisely.**
 - **"Legitimately"** — used for genuine emphasis, not ironic
 - **"Truly incredible"** / **"genuinely incredible"** — sincere superlative, not hyperbolic
 - **Internet culture vocabulary:** karma farmers, AI-generated content/slop, Reddit posting conventions — these appear as native references, not explained